 Our online Fact Book is made available to provide an official source of information on students, faculty and staff, budget and finances, and university resources.

 The data in this book reflect inclusive figures for the University of Tennessee, Knoxville, the Institute of Agriculture, and the Space Institute.
 We are pleased to make this rich source of university information available and hope you will find it useful.

 If you need information not found in the Fact Book, please contact us.

 Fact Book Partners: A number of university departments contribute to the creation of the Fact Book.
 We would like to thank everyone who provided information or support for this edition of the Fact Book.

 With more than than 300 degree programs, the University of Tennessee, Knoxville, prepares students to work and compete in just about every profession.
 UT strives to develop, implement, support, and assess programs and services that lead to persistence towards graduation.
-Our four-year graduation rate has reached a record high of 53.8% while our first year retention rate remained at 87 percent.
+Overall, the six-year undergraduate graduation rate decreased from 72.2 percent to 71.1 percent in 2020 while the first year retention rate increased from 86.5 percent to 88.6 percent.